rshwndsz/ponzi-detector/README.md

-# My cool new model

-## Abstract

-This is what the model uses & what it does.
+# Detecting fraud Ethereum smart contracts using Machine Learning

-## Getting Started
+## Setting Up

-Create a conda environment using the conda config file `environment.yml` or the pip `requirements.txt` file.
-The conda config file works only on the OS it was generated on (MacOS for me).
+Create a conda environment using the conda config file `environment.yml`. conda config files work only on the OS they are generated on (Linux64 for Me).

 ```bash
 conda create -f environment.yml